 Studio Art Photography specialises in photographic-based art-making, and related knowledge and skills.
 Students write an Exploration Proposal (E.P.) that discusses their chosen theme and investigative methods.
 They plan and develop a studio process that outlines how they will investigate related ideas, relevant sources of inspiration, photographic materials and techniques and aesthetic qualities.
 The E.P. is referred to throughout the year as a guide for all exploration and development.
-Students visit exhibitions and analyse artworks.
-They identify Potential Directions (PD's) for future artworks from exploratory work in Unit 3.
+They identify Potential Directions (PD's) for future artworks from exploratory work in Unit 3, and analyse the practice of 2 artists and artworks.

-In Unit 4, they refine and resolve selected PD's to produce at least 2 cohesive, finished artworks.
+In Unit 4, they visit 2 exhibition spaces, and they refine and resolve selected PD's to produce at least 2 cohesive, finished artworks.
 In Studio Art, students can only create final artworks in Unit 4 and their theme cannot change (unlike Art).

-Outcome 1 & 2 - Develop an Exploration Proposal that defines the theme, concepts and working methods.
+Unit 3: Outcome 1 & 2 - Develop an Exploration Proposal that defines the theme, concepts and working methods.
 Explore chosen theme, ideas, materials and techniques, and art elements and principles to identify a range of Potential Directions for final artworks.
 Document their individual studio process in the visual diary.